mtceballos/SIRENAdoc/SIRENAfunctions.rst

     .. cpp:member:: int lagsornot

         Lags (1) or no lags (0), :option:`LagsOrNot`

+    .. cpp:member:: int nLags

+        Number of lags (positive odd number)

+    .. cpp:member:: int Fitting35

+        Number of lags to analytically calculate a parabola (3) or to fit a parabola (5)

     .. cpp:member:: int ofiter

         Iterate (1) or not iterate (0), :option:`OFIter`